macrocosm-os/folding/README.md

 ## How does the Subnet Work?

-In this subnet, validators create protein folding challenges for miners, who in turn run simulations based using OpenMM to obtain stable protein configurations.
+In this subnet, validators create protein folding challenges for miners, who in turn run simulations using OpenMM to obtain stable protein configurations.
 At a high level, each role can be broken down into parts:

 ### Validation